awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-windows.md

 You're now ready to start development\.

+## Uninstalling<a name="serverless-sam-cli-install-windows-uninstalling"></a>

+To uninstall the AWS SAM CLI using Windows Settings, follow these steps:

+1. From the Start menu, search for "Add or remove programs"\.

+1. Select the entry named **AWS SAM Command Line Interface** and choose **Uninstall** to launch the uninstaller\.

+1. Confirm that you want to uninstall the AWS SAM CLI\.

 ## Next steps<a name="serverless-sam-cli-install-windows-next-steps"></a>

 You're now ready to begin building your own serverless applications using AWS SAM\!
 If you want to start with sample serverless applications, choose one of the following links: